Bogeee/IUM-2022-23/mobile/README.md

 # Flutter Project

 Flutter part of the project.
+Check out the [Figma prototype & Personas](https://www.figma.com/file/NbkYvV62yff4ysNIDYyIYa/Flutter-Project-App-Prototype?node-id=0%3A1&t=n2tABiv5SbXgIRJn-1).

+UI can be improved.
+Material Design 3 is not available yet in Flutter.
+At the end of the day this is just an university exam :)

 ## Dependencies